TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- add chosen playtesting mode to toolbar
-	- vertical can have only icon and arrow
-	- Before or after Playtest button?
-		- id say put the combo BEFORE both playtest button and clapboard
-		- that's in accordance with VS layout

 - preliminary JSON serialization considerations
 	- Layers can have node names: